What is a Webstile?

 - Step 1: Download the template

-- Step 2: Open up its CSS and HTML files.
+- Step 2: Open

 Helpful?
 Spread the word!